npujol/npujol.github.io/Informatic/linux/management-content/listing-finding-proc.md

 ## Listing and Finding Processes (proc)

 In Linux, processes form the backbone of any functioning system - running various tasks and executing different operations.
-In order to effectively manage your Linux system, it`s crucial to be able to list and find the currently running processes.
+In order to effectively manage your Linux system, it's crucial to be able to list and find the currently running processes.
 This aids in monitoring system performance, tracking down any issues, and in controlling resource allocation.

 The `proc` filesystem is an extremely powerful tool in this respect.
 Available in all Unix-like operating systems, `proc` is a virtual file system that provides detailed information about running processes, including its PID, status, and resource consumption.